NeoBSD/Jailer/README.md

   -c, --config string   Config file (default is $PWD/config.yaml) -h, --help            help for jailer
   -v, --verbose         Verbose output

+Use "jailer [command] --help" for more information about a command.
 ```

 ## Development